Breakthrough/PySceneDetect/manual/cli/commands.rst

                         This value is ignored if either the height, -h, or width, -w, values are specified.

-  -h, --height H        Optional value for the height of the saved images.
+  -H, --height H        Optional value for the height of the saved images.
-                        Specifying both the height and width, -w, will resize images to an exact size, regardless of aspect ratio.
+                        Specifying both the height and width, -W, will resize images to an exact size, regardless of aspect ratio.
                         Specifying only height will rescale the image to that number of pixels in height while preserving the aspect ratio.

-  -w, --width W         Optional value for the width of the saved images.
+  -W, --width W         Optional value for the width of the saved images.
-                        Specifying both the width and height, -h, will resize images to an exact size, regardless of aspect ratio.
+                        Specifying both the width and height, -H, will resize images to an exact size, regardless of aspect ratio.
                         Specifying only width will rescale the image to that number of pixels wide while preserving the aspect